Deployment of Universal ZTNA solution

 Figure 2.
 Universal ZTNA Data Flow for Remote User

 2. Secure Access Policy Evaluation and Response: Secure Access evaluates the policies and the user identity.
 Trusted Network Detection mechanism recognizes that the request has originated from an untrusted network.
-Secure Access Gateway establishes a connection to the Resource Connector, which then connects to workday.acme.com residing on the private network.
+Secure Access Gateway establishes a connection to the Resource Connector, which then connects to workday.example.com residing on the private network.

-Data Flow for a Branch User
+Data flow for a branch user

 Figure 3.
 Universal ZTNA Data Flow for a Branch User